cap-js/docs/advanced/odata.md

 When translating a CDS model to an OData API, by default only those annotations are considered that are part of the standard OASIS or SAP vocabularies listed below.
-You can add further vocabularies to the translation process via a configuration.
+You can add further vocabularies to the translation process [using configuration.](#additional-vocabularies)

 ### [OASIS Vocabularies](https://github.com/oasis-tcs/odata-vocabularies#further-description-of-this-repository) { target="_blank"}